 The sweaty and sultry summer months are gone and now the winter season is soon to start.
 The chilly weather , brings with it, a slew of illnesses, and for your little one, whose immunity is still building up, it is even more important that they dress up right for the season, lest their catch their first ever cold and have sleepless nights.
-Here are some tips for dressing your baby for winter and how to keep your baby warm all winter.
+Here are some tips to how to dress baby in winter and how to keep your baby warm all winter.

 Dressing your baby for winter